bedant/Spot-It/frontend/frontend.md

-#Basic:
--Frontend to take input image and word/phrase to be searched in the image.
+Frontend to take input image and word/phrase to be searched in the image.